Integrating Our Dreams…With Fun

 In addition to loving care in the Caterpillar Room, for children from birth to age 5, this year we have great plans for the Butterfly Class (ages 5-10) and the new Dove Class (grades 5-8)!
 Learn more about what’s planned for each of these grade groupings by clicking the About Us tab, then selecting Children’s Programs.

-Watch for an R.E.-sponsored multi-generational BINGO party, coming in November on a date TBA.
+Watch for an R.E.-sponsored multi-generational BINGO party in February and a multi-generational Bowling outing coming on a date TBA.

 Questions about Children’s Religious Exploration?
 Speak with RE Coordinator Karen Taverna.